The Morris Six released in 1948 was best described as a combination of the MO and an even less attractive one than its cousin Wolseley’s 6/80.

 Wolseley was one of the other companies owned by the Morris group, and it was used by its parent company to sell more luxurious versions of the same model, while Morris designed and produced cars that would appeal to the mass market, mostly with considerable success.

-In the immediate post-World War II years of the late 1940s, the Nuffield group introduced a policy of standardization, which included sharing body styles between Morris and Wolseley, particularly in class size saloon and estate car sector.
+In the immediate post-World War II years , the Nuffield group introduced a standardisation policy , which included sharing body styles between Morris and Wolseley, particularly in the class size saloon and estate car sector.

-Thus, when the Wolseley 6/80 appeared in 1948, there was also a Morris Six lookalike, with a less comfortable interior, a distinctive Morris grille and a detuned version of the Wolseley 2215cc (135 cu in) six-cylinder engine.
+This meant that when the Wolseley 6/80 appeared in 1948, a Morris Six lookalike was released.
+The differences between the tow models although with a less comfortable interior, a distinctive Morris grille powered by a detuned version of the Wolseley 2215cc (135 cu in) six-cylinder engine.